Quickstart: Create an event hub using Azure portal

 - Azure subscription.
 If you don't have one, create a free account before you begin.

 Create a resource group

 A resource group is a logical collection of Azure resources.
 All resources are deployed and managed in a resource group.
-Do the following to create a resource group:
+To create a resource group:

-In the left navigation, click Resource groups.
-Then click Add.
+In the left navigation, select Resource groups.
+Then select Add.

 Type a unique name for the resource group.
 The system immediately checks to see if the name is available in the currently selected Azure subscription.

 On the Review + Create page, select Create.

 An Event Hubs namespace provides a unique scoping container, in which you create one or more event hubs.
 To create a namespace in your resource group using the portal, do the following actions:

 In the Azure portal, and select Create a resource at the top left of the screen.